As of June 20th, 2021:

-Loop Road will remain open from 7:00 am to 5:00 pm, with the entrance gate to Loop Road closing at 4:30pm.
-All visitors must vacate Loop Road by 5:00pm.
+Loop Road will remain open from 7:00 am to 9:00 pm, with the entrance gate to Loop Road closing 30 minutes prior to closing, which is at 8:30pm.

 All backcounty trails require a backcountry permit, which can be found at the entrance of each trailhead.